nmagee/wp-configurator/README.md

 create a remote or local MySQL database, and to automatically create a wp-config.php file for the site.

-I wrote this script for work with a client, which needs numerous WP sites set up on short notice.
+I wrote this script for work with someone who often numerous WP sites set up on short notice.
 After creating countless webroots in Apache, downloading and expanding the WP code base, forgetting the "good" settings I always mean to remember to put in wp-config.php, and issuing lots of remote commands to MySQL to set up a new DB, I just decided to script it.

 All of it.

 Details
 =======